alanrogers/legofit/src/README.md

 said to exhibit the "*xy* site pattern."
 We ignore cases in which the derived allele is present in none of the samples or in all of them.
-By default (without the `-1` argument of @ref legosim "legosim" and @ref legofit "legofit"), we also ignore "singleton site patterns"--those in which the derived allele appears only once.
+By default (without the `-1` argument of @ref legosim "legosim" and @ref legofit "legofit"), we also ignore "singleton site patterns"---those in which the derived allele appears only once.
 In other words, we consider only polymorphic, non-singleton site patterns.
 For the special case of the 3-population sample just described, there are only